 Just four miles from our Gilmorehill campus is our beautiful Garscube estate.
-Spanning 200 acres, Garscube is home to the School of Veterinary Medicine, our Wolfson Hall of Residence and outdoor sports facilities which include both grass and synthetic pitches.
+Spanning 200 acres, Garscube is home to Veterinary Medicine students, our Wolfson Hall of Residence and outdoor sports facilities which include both grass and synthetic pitches.

 Set in 85 acres of historic parkland, Dumfries campus is situated in south-west Scotland.
 Combining idyllic surroundings with world-class teaching and outstanding placement opportunities, this is the perfect setting to give you an incredible student experience.